 IP TAKE: The foundation keeps a low public profile, which limits information available on its grantmaking priorities and activities.

 The Wertheimers have steadily supported Princeton University, home to the Wertheimer Family Foundation Scholarship.
 Tom and other family members attended the school.
-Much of the family's other giving focuses on the Los Angeles area.
+Much of the family's other grantmaking prioritizes the Los Angeles area.

 Grants range from $200 to $25,000.
 In a recent fiscal year, the foundation gave away around $134,000.
 Past grantees include Jules Stein Eye Institute - UCLA, St. John's Health Center Foundation, Big Brothers & Big Sisters of Greater LA, Jewish Federation of LA, and LA Park Conservancy.